-Scrape down the bowl, then mix for 30 seconds more.
+Scrape down the bowl again, then mix at medium speed for 30 seconds more.
 Spoon and spread the topping over the cake dough.

 Bake cake for 30 (in a metal pan) to 45 (in a ceramic or glass pan) minutes.
 The cake will still be liquidy in the center when it is done, but it will be golden around the edges.
 You will think it's not done, but it is.

-Remove the cake from the oven and cool completely in the pan.
+Remove the cake from the oven and cool completely in the pan, at least 2 hours.
 The filling will initially be puffy but will deflate as it cools.